MiketheChap/worldwidestew/content/blog/2024-09-01-dont-ask-why.md

 Be kinder to yourself.
 Use the *Inquisitive Why*.
 Not the other one.
 In many ways, my professor was right.
 Thanks, Dr. Ken!

+---

-Addendum for those in corporate settings: When something goes wrong in hospitals, they have critical incident reviews.
+**Addendum for those in corporate settings**: When something goes wrong in hospitals, they have critical incident reviews.
 Perhaps this process began with physician meetings called *Morbidity and Mortality Reviews*: what went wrong and how could care have been improved?

 These *critical incident reviews* began to take place in hospitals, engineering, and other settings.
 Some came to call them *event post-mortems*.
 For those involved, these committees were often painful, psychologically traumatic, and - sometimes - life-altering.
 All too often, there was a search for *the person to blame*.